absolute-quantum/cats-blender-plugin/README.md

   - Added fix for bad uv coordinates (Thanks shotariya!)
   - Join Meshes now adds missing armature modifiers
   - Fixed "Apply as Rest Pose" sometimes selecting the wrong shape key after the operation
+  - Finally fixed CATS deleting bones and then claiming that they are missing
 - **Custom Model:**
   - Merging armatures now renames all UV Maps "UVMap"
+- **Eye Tracking:**
+  - Eye bones should no longer be created in weird places

 #### 0.10.1
 - **Model:**